 from pyb import UART

-To make it easier to send future Rover commands, you should create packet building and sending functions.
-This way, you can call the appropriate command in the main loop.
+To make it easier to send future Rover commands, create packet-building and sending functions so you can call the appropriate command in the main loop.

 def build_and_send_packet(operation, command, data=None):